 5. Assess each other's strengths, define roles, and divide and conquer

 We each have definitive strengths.
 I am more organized, more creative, and have a looser work style.
 He's more regimented, has more product knowledge, and is really good at solving production problems.
 So, when we started, we agreed on which one of us would be best to tackle the critical tasks of our business, and we divided the work and got busy.
 We each know enough about what the other person does to cover for each other if either one of us is out, but for the most part, we stick to the things we are good at and stay out of each other's way.

-In our home, we have two separate offices.
+In our home, we have two different offices.
 We are right next door to each other, but if either one of us needs to focus or needs space, we can go to our individual offices, close the door if need be, and do our thing.
-If you don't have two separate offices, consider a set up where you have dividers, or devise a work schedule where each of you comes in and leaves at slightly different times so that you can each have time to yourselves for a portion of the work day.
+If you don't have two separate offices, consider a set up where you have dividers, or devise a work schedule where each of you comes in and leaves at slightly different times so that you can each have time to yourselves for a portion of the workday.

-5. Make time for individual pursuits.
+7. Make time for individual pursuits

-After spending so much time together working, my husband and I realized it was critically important for us to each have individual pursuits outside of our home and work lives.
+After spending so much time together working, my husband and I realized it was critically important for us to each have personal pursuits outside of our home and work lives.
 Whether they are volunteer opportunities, sports leagues, an evening class, crafts, bridge group, or quiet time at the coffee shop with your favorite book, getting away by yourself to pursue something that allows you to de-stress and recharge is important.

 Do you work from home with your significant other?
 What tips would you add?
 What changes did you make to keep your business AND relationship successful?

 Studies have shown if you like this blog post — you will also love the following articles.

 - 10 Tips for Working From Home Efficiently

 - 8 Ways to Get Kids Napping Consistently so You Can Work More